massimoslab/Advanced_CarND_Annex_02_Raspberry/README.md

 ## 03. Raspberry Pi 3 pins

-All Arduino boards are equipped with sets of pins.
+The Raspberry Pi is equipped with a set of pins.
 The pins can be connected to a variety of sensors, motors, and other devices.
 The pins are of two types:
 * digital, and
 * analog